Mark Vegter, Academic Advisor

 Minors in the English Department are advised by Mark Vegter.

-Do you have questions about English course but are not an English major?
-Contact the English Department Undergraduate Studies Secretary to request an appointment.
+Do you have questions about English courses but are not an English major?
+Contact the English Department Administrative Clerk to request an appointment with one of our advisors.

 Before Scheduling an Appointment